h-banii/hypr-shader-preview/README.md

 ## Version 3.00

-WebGL supports version 3.00 of the language, using the `#version 300 es` directive, and so does this project.
-But I realized that Hyprland doesn't seem to support it, or maybe it needs some modification.
+<s>This is a not very useful feature at the moment, but it's there.</s>

-So... this is a not very useful feature at the moment, but it's there.
+Now Hyprland uses `GLSL 300 es` shaders, so this is finally useful!

 # Limitations